Lee Yang Yang

 Architect, Philip Stejskal

-Bachelor of Applied Science (Architectural Science) Curtin University
+Bachelor of Applied Science (Architectural Science) in collaboration with Curtin University of Technology, Australia

 For those who are interested in architecture, do not do it for the money.
 Do it if you love it.